kpuryear/Puryear_Metis/README.md

 We found 2014 US census data available online for free through the American Housing and Vacancy Survey.
 This census data included a 172 digit number for each response.
 Luckily, the data included a key for how to extract desired information.
 Using this data, we created a pandas dataframe that included income and place of residence.
 We plotted the mean and median incomes for each sub-borough.

 ### Startup Data
 We found a graphic from Digital NYC that showed density of startup companies in NYC.
+Conveniently, the vast majority of startups are located near busy subway stops in mid/lower Manhattan.

 ### Results: Graphs and Tables
-After analyzing the MTA data, Census Data and Startup images, it became very clear that we should focus on mid/lower Manhattan.
+After analyzing the MTA data, Census Data and Startup images, it became very clear that mid/lower Manhattan was the location to yeild high subway traffic, wealthy populations, and a large tech intrest.

 INSERT ALL 3 CORRELATION IMAGES

 ### Conclusion and Recommendation to Client
 We recommend deploying a street team of 27 people in total on weekdays only, to the 6 busiest subway stations in NYC:
-* 14th st-Union sq
+* 5 people to 14th St, Union Sq
-* 47-50 sts Rock.
+* 4 people to 47th-50th St Rockefeller Center
-* 59 st Columbus.
+* 4 people to 59 St Columbus
-* Chambers st.
+* 4 people to Chambers St
-* WTC
+* 5 people to World Trade Center Station
-* Times sq-42 st.
+* 5 people to Times Sq, 42 St